Our Guide for Suppliers

 - The Society undertakes to pay its suppliers on time and to agreed terms.

 - The Procurement process will be proportionate to the value and complexity of the goods or services to be acquired.

 The Society’s standard payment terms are 45 days from date of invoice (tax point).
-In line with our objective of operating a responsible supply chain and support smaller and/or local businesses, the Society may vary payment terms on a case by case basis.
-Consideration will be given to the suppliers’ type of business, size, cash flow requirements and any other relevant factors to determine the appropriate terms.
+In line with our objective of operating a responsible supply chain and our aspiration to support smaller and/or local businesses, the Society may vary payment terms on a case by case basis.
+Consideration will be given to the suppliers’ type of business, size, cash flow requirements and any other relevant risk factors to determine the appropriate terms.

 As an ethical business, we are committed to respecting and protecting human rights and support the goals of the UK’s Modern Slavery Act (2015).
 Our Modern Slavery statement can be found here.

 Unlawful or unethical behaviour should be reported to the Society as soon as possible and in return the Society will investigate fairly and promptly, taking action as appropriate.